0x00f00bar/webcrawlerGo/README.md

         E.g. <http/https>://<domain-name>
     -date string
         Cut-off date upto which the latest crawled pages will be saved to disk.
         Format: YYYY-MM-DD.
-Applicable only with 'save' flag.
+Applicable only with 'db2disk' flag.
         (default "<todays-date>")
     -days int
         Days past which monitored URLs should be updated (default 1)